Is “Nothing” Sacred?

 Emptiness – as a principle and as the means to liberation – is the unique insight and the core doctrine of Buddhism.
 Emptiness in the Buddhist sense does not mean “nothing.”
 It does not mean “nothing is real” or that nothing matters.
 Quite the opposite.

-Understanding emptiness is not all that is required for liberation from suffering but it is at the heart of liberative practice.
+In this tradition understanding emptiness is not all that is required for liberation from suffering but it is at the heart of liberative practice.

 In Bodhidharma’s view, emptiness, as expressed in the Lankavatara Sutra’s “Mind Only” philosophy, is that subject and object and action are one thing.
 They arise as a unitary gestalt.
 They entail each other and, in a sense, bring each other into existence.
 That non-dualism is essential to the understanding of emptiness in the Mind Only school.
 No ‘thing’ can exist by itself without standing in relation to other things.
+There is much more that distinguishes Mind Only doctrine, but this is the component that is found at the center of Zen martial culture.

 The premise for the martial exponents who united Mind Only philosophy with martial prowess was that understanding reality yields skill-in-means within the conventions of this world, as well as liberation from suffering forever.
 This is appealing.
 (Whether, in the context of warrior training this is true, is a different question.)